 In the future with appropriate permissions, and when there is sufficient information, approved scientists, researchers, and clinicians may be able to request access to the data.
 However, this data will be deidentified and nobody will know who you are.
 As long as your information is kept within the University of Michigan Health System, it is protected by the Health System’s privacy policies.
 For more information see http://www.med.umich.edu/hipaa/npp.htm.
 Note that once your information has been shared with others, it may no longer be protected by the privacy regulations of the federal Health Insurance Portability and Accountability Act of 1996 (HIPAA).

 Can insurance companies access my medical information and/or my participation in the Pregnancy Research Project?

+No. Non-one other than the study team has access to the study information.
 Insurance companies are not permitted access to research records, and participants do not have to tell their health insurance companies that they have participated in a research project.
 Research is different from clinical care.
 Research records are not part of a person’s medical records.

 Is there any compensation for participating?

 There is no cost to you to participate and you will not receive compensation for participation.

 What are the risks?